 - •

-Ferries from Irakleia to Athens (All Ports) operate 0 crossings per week from June to September.
-The first ferry departs from Irakleia at 07:55, and the last at 07:55.
-The fastest ferry takes 7h 20min to reach the Piraeus port of Athens (All Ports), with the average trip duration being 7h 20min arriving at Piraeus ports.
-Ticket prices range from €43.00 to €52.50.
-Book your ferry tickets online to Athens (All Ports) with Ferryscanner and enjoy the most convenience and best price guarantee.
+Ferries run from Irakleia to Athens (All Ports) 3 days a week, all year-round.
+The first ferry of the day departs from Irakleia at 07:55, and the last at 07:55.
+From June to September, there are around 3 crossings per week.
+In quieter periods, the route is served by 1 crossings per week.
+The fastest ferry from Irakleia to Piraeus of Athens, takes 7h 20min.
+The average trip duration for all ferries is 7h 49min arriving at Piraeus ports.
+Ticket prices start at €52.50 and go up to €52.50.
+Book your ferry tickets online to Athens with Ferryscanner for the most convenience and best price guarantee.

-Ferry companies from Irakleia to Athens (All Ports)
+Ferry companies from Irakleia to Athens

-Irakleia to Athens (All Ports) ferry schedule
+Irakleia to Athens ferry schedule

-When you book your ferry from Irakleia to Athens (All Ports) with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferry from Irakleia to Athens with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-Fastest ferry ride from Irakleia to Athens (All Ports)
+Fastest ferry ride from Irakleia to Athens

 This summary for the Irakleia to Athens (All Ports) route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.

-Near Athens (All Ports) • What to explore next
+Near Athens • What to explore next

-Ports at Athens (All Ports) connect to nearby islands and coastal spots under 100 km or 2 hours away, great for quick getaways.
+Ports at Athens connect to nearby islands and coastal spots under 100 km or 2 hours away, great for quick getaways.

-Ferry ticket prices, offers and discounts from Irakleia to Athens (All Ports)
+Ferry ticket prices, offers and discounts from Irakleia to Athens

-- Piraeus, ferry tickets start at €43.00 for foot passengers.
+- Piraeus, ferry tickets start at €52.50 for foot passengers and from €17.00 for vehicles.

-Booking in advance is often the best way to secure lower fares to Athens (All Ports), as prices typically rise the closer it gets to departure.
+Booking in advance is often the best way to secure lower fares to Athens, as prices typically rise the closer it gets to departure.
 Keep in mind that certain ferries might come with specific rules, like allowing only foot passengers or requiring you to board with a vehicle.

 Ferry Offers